 Nitrifiers require oxygen: 4.5 milligrams (equal to ppm) of dissolved oxygen for every milligram of nitrogen transformed; or oxidized to use the correct term.
 Oxygen is of ample supply in the aquarium.

-Nitrifiers prefer a pH level from 7 – up to mid 8′s.
+Nitrifiers prefer pH levels between 7 – 8.
 However, a stable pH level with no fluctuations is more important.
 This also relates to most fish kept in an aquarium.
 Fish can take pH levels slightly out of their preferred range, but not the fluctuation.
 The goal in either case is a stable pH.
 Should the pH drop below 6.5, bacterial growth will be severely inhibited; and it ceases altogether at a pH of 6.0 and lower.

 Life threatening conditions are reached at 95 degrees; adding just a few degrees and the activity comes to a total stop.
 As the preferred temperature range corresponds to most fish keeping requirements, temperature is of less concern.